IntegratedQuantum/Snake3D/README.md

 # Snake3D
 In Snake3D you can play snake on the surface of a 3d-cube.

+### Background

+At some point in high school [@blackedout01](https://github.com/blackedout01) and I challenged each other to make a 3D snake game over the weekend because we had already mastered the 2D snake game.
+Even before showing each other the results in class, we talked a bit about our controls and were both left confused.
+The presentation was quite a surprise.
+Turns out, we had totally different ideas of what 3D snake actually means. [@blackedout01](https://github.com/blackedout01) made the snake move inside of a cube by extending the game field into the third dimension (you can find his version [here](https://github.com/blackedout01/Snake3D)) and I made the snake move on the surface of a cube:

 ![Screenshot from 2019-07-24 23-08-18](https://user-images.githubusercontent.com/43880493/61828980-3c1ee400-ae68-11e9-8c69-db7f646239a4.png)

 ### Features